austinmbos/ndn-ss/README.md

 producer.
 - Test with correct signature and incorrect signature
 - Once this works, place into a docker container
+- Two containers with nfd on both sides of the microservice chain

 ## Getting started